tobiasrausch/lorax/README.md

 ## Installing lorax

-Lorax is available as a pre-compiled static binary from the [release page](https://github.com/tobiasrausch/lorax/releases/), as a singularity container [SIF file](https://github.com/tobiasrausch/lorax/releases/) or as a minimal [Docker container](https://hub.docker.com/r/trausch/lorax/).
+Lorax is available as a [statically linked binary](https://github.com/tobiasrausch/lorax/releases/), a [singularity container (SIF file)](https://github.com/tobiasrausch/lorax/releases/) or as a [docker container](https://hub.docker.com/r/trausch/lorax/).
 You can also build lorax from source using a recursive clone and make.
+Lorax depends on [HTSlib](https://github.com/samtools/htslib) and [Boost](https://www.boost.org/).

 `git clone --recursive https://github.com/tobiasrausch/lorax.git`